-Year after year, century after century, holly sprigs and wreaths, with their deep green leaves and bright red berries, deck the halls in homes, schools and stores as festive decorations for the Christmas season.
-Like most holiday traditions, decorating with holly has meaning and a story and, like many holiday traditions, the meaning and the story have changed over the years, but the tradition continues.
+Year after year, century after century, Christmas holly sprigs and wreaths, with their deep green leaves and bright red berries, deck the halls in homes, schools and stores as festive decorations for the Christmas season.
+Like most holiday traditions, decorating with holly has meaning and a story and, like many holiday traditions, the meaning and the story have changed over the years, but the traditions continue.

 Holly is the genus name for more than 600 species of evergreen trees.
 Holly trees have sharply tipped shiny leaves that can range in color from a deep rich solid green color to a variegated white and pale green.
 They bloom in May and early June with white fragrant flowers that attract bees for pollination.
 The small, berry-like fruit is bright red and popular with several species of birds.

 According to the Flower Essence Society, the holly tree was a holy tree to the Druids.
 During the winter solstice, when the sacred oak tree had lost its leaves, the Druid priests would wear sprigs of holly in their hair as a testimony that the world would remain beautiful in spite of the desolation of the winter weather.

 Roman Holly Tradition

 In ancient Rome, the Christmas holly plant was sacred to the Roman god Saturn.
 To honor their god during the Saturnalia festivals, the Romans decorated images of Saturn with holly wreaths, exchanged them as gifts and carried them in processions.
 For several centuries after Christ, when the growing Christian church was persecuted, Christians celebrated the birth of Jesus in December when their Roman neighbors were celebrating Saturnalia.
 Christians adopted the tradition of decorating with holly at this time of year to avoid being noticed and persecuted.